Valencian Community: Valencian language controversy

 Despite differences in dialect and denomination, linguists consider Catalan and Valencian two varieties of the same language.
 They feature relative uniformity in terms of vocabulary, semantics, syntax, morphology and phonology.
 Mutual intelligibility ranges from 90 to 95%, which is considerably higher than between dialects of an assumed single German language (High German).
-Furthermore, there is a dialect continuum where speakers at the Catalan–Valencian border share the same dialect.
+Furthermore, there is a dialect continuum where speakers at the Catalonia–Valencia border share the same dialect.
 In practice, Catalan and Valencian share the same written standard, as established by the Institut d'Estudis Catalans (IEC) and the Acadèmia Valenciana de la Llengua (AVL) respectively.
 Much of the bibliography used in the Valencian education system consists of Catalan works and translations in Catalan with only occasionally some words being swapped for those more commonly used in Valencia.
 Furthermore, the Universities of Valencia and Alicante refer to Valencian studies of language and literature as Catalan Philology.

-In spite of these arguments, a significant proportion of Valencian population refuse to identify Valencian with Catalan.
+In spite of these arguments, a significant proportion of the Valencian population refuse to identify Valencian with Catalan.

-Transports
+Transport

 Air

 The Valencian Community is served by three international airports: Alicante Airport, Valencia Airport and Castellón–Costa Azahar Airport.
 Alicante Airport, located in the south, is mainly tourist-oriented and is currently the busiest airport in the Valencian Community.
 Valencia Airport is located in the capital and carries more business traffic.
 The third airport, Castellón–Costa Azahar Airport, is located in the north of the Valencian territory and has several international connections.
 This airport was opened in 2011 but its first commercial flight arrived in September 2015, so it has been considered as a white elephant due to its expensive construction and maintenance and relatively less usefulness.

 A new terminal at Alicante Airport was opened in March 2011.
 The New Alicante Terminal (NAT) replaced the other two existing terminals T1 and T2, doubling the passenger capacity of the airport to 20m passengers per annum.
 Valencia airport is also being expanded to serve the higher passenger demand due to new flight connections to the city.